V0idpool/Voidbot_Base_Standard/README.md

 ---

 ## 📖 Description
-VoidBot is a highly customizable Discord bot with features such as role management (🔇 **Mute system example**), XP tracking, user levels, moderation tools, and custom embeds.
-This release focuses on a user-friendly GUI with MongoDB integration for persistent data handling and server settings management.
+Void Bot is a highly customizable Discord bot with features such as role management ( Mute system Example ), XP tracking, user levels, moderation tools, and custom embeds.
+This release focuses on a GUI with MongoDB integration for user data and server settings management, making it easier to get started.

 ---

-## 🚀 Current Features
+## ⚙️ Current Features

 - 🛡️ **Verification System**: Includes an Autorole given upon successful verification in the verification & welcome channel.
 - 🎭 **Role Management**: With features like a mute system example for moderation.